OpenDeltaE2-Plugins/enigma2-plugin-extensions-gioppygio/README.md

-﻿# Gioppygio

-Setting and Picons by Gioppygio
+﻿# Setting and Picons by Gioppygio

-Software: E-Channelizer
+﻿# Software: E-Channelizer